Or is t an upstanding x?

 According to Jewish chronology, God gave the Torah in the 26th generation since Creation

-Twenty-six is a repdigit in base three (222)
+Twenty-six is a repdigit in base three (222) and in base twelve (22).

-(The Iron Curtain was officially christened by the frequently appearing Winston Churc-HILL in Westminster in 1946). ...Hmmm perhaps it was no accident that Margaret Thatcher was called the Iron Lady.
+The atomic number of iron (The Iron Curtain was officially christened by the frequently appearing Winston Churc-HILL in Westminster in 1946). ...Hmmm perhaps it was no accident that Margaret Thatcher was called the Iron Lady.

-[26 is] The number of spacetime dimensions in bosonic string theory.
+[26 is] The number of spacetime dimensions in bosonic string theory."

 "The movement of the sun, hence the planets through the signs of the zodiac, is affected by the precession of the equinoxes, which is due to a very slow rotation (26,000 years for a full circle) of the earth's axis round that of the ecliptic."